cryptexfinance/website/src/pages/blog/2021-11-17-meet-the-team-cris.md

 title: Meet the Team - Cris
 author: Cristian Espinoza
 date: 2021-11-17T13:44:30.321Z
-description: Cris -- Smart Contract Developer certified by ConsenSys, Coffee Lover & Prev.
-Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community -- shares his background and his role in development at Cryptex.
+description: This week, Blockchain Developer Cris - a Coffee Lover, Prev.
+Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community
+  - shares his background and his role in development at Cryptex.
 featuredpost: true
 featuredimage: /img/cris-meet-the-team.jpg
 tags: